kevemlennisk/kotlin_for_java_developers/README.md

 ### String templates
     $ sign allows the print the value of a variable inside a string text
     $ and curly braces '${}' together prints the avaluation of an expression.
 Ex: ${a+b}

+### Raw Strings
+    When you use triple quoted strings, you don't have o scape characters.
+It can contains line breaks but it cannot has tabs